sdc-dev/slate/source/index.html.md

 ### URL Parameters

 Same url parameter for requesting a new order.
-Iquick scan is added at the orders attribute.
+Fetch Standard is added at the orders attribute.

 Parameter | Description
 --------- | -----------